awslabs/gluonts/docs/community/contribute.rst

 Sometimes we want to combine multiple commits, especially when later commits are only fixes to previous ones, to create a PR with set of meaningful commits.
-You can do it by following steps. - Before doing so, configure the default editor of git if you haven’t done so before.
+You can do it by following steps. - Before doing so, configure the default editor of git if you haven't done so before.

 .. code:: bash